Sarunesh/Verilog/README.md

 <i>Circuit diagram</i>: https://github.com/Sarunesh/Verilog/blob/main/32bit_adder/32bit_adder.png<br/>
 <i>Description</i>: <ul>
 <li>Here, I've instantiated 2 16-bit adders to form a 32-bit adder.</li>
 <li>A 16-bit adder has 3 inputs and 2 outputs.
-The 3rd input of first 16-bit adder is given as 0 and its cout is giver as the 3rd input of the second 16-bit adder whose cout is ignored.</li></ul>
+The 3rd input of the first 16-bit adder is given as 0 and its cout is given as the 3rd input of the second 16-bit adder whose cout is ignored.</li></ul>
 <i>Code</i>: https://github.com/Sarunesh/Verilog/blob/main/32bit_adder/32bit_adder.v